-Currently all M&S fresh pork is RSPCA Assured outdoor bred produced on M&S Select Farms to our M&S Select Farm Sourcing Standard for fresh pork.
+All M&S fresh pork is outdoor bred produced on M&S Select Farms to our M&S Select Farm Sourcing Standard for fresh pork.
 Within our speciality range we also have organic pork too.

 We have chosen specific breeds of pig that are well suited to outdoor breeding and show good mothering ability.
 Their offspring are weaned at around 28 days and they are then housed in deep straw bedded barns.
 Compared to national assurance schemes we insist on 100% outdoor breeding, straw for bedding and comfort and provide pigs 25% more space.
 We do not permit castration, tail docking or tooth clipping of the pigs.

 Our M&S Select Farm Sourcing Standards for pork have been developed in collaboration with suppliers, industry experts and NGOs.
 They cover criteria such as traceability and integrity, animal health and welfare, medicines and biosecurity, feed and water, vermin control, facilities for housing and shelter, casualty and fall stock, transport, environmental protection, documentation, outdoor pig production, free range production, and worker health safety and welfare.

 We have developed our own specification for the feeding of our pigs which ensures animals are fed a wholesome diet to maintain optimum health and welfare.
 All feed mills sourcing the raw material feed and formulating the rations are audited once a year.